-RAM (random access memory) is the place in a computer where the operating system, application programs, and data in current use are kept so that they can be quickly reached by the computer's processor.
-RAM is much faster to read from and write to than the other kinds of storage in a computer, the hard disk, floppy disk, and CD-ROM.
-However, the data in RAM stays there only as long as your computer is running.
-When you turn the computer off, RAM loses its data.
-When you turn your computer on again, your operating system and other files are once again loaded into RAM, usually from your hard disk.
+RAM (random access memory) is the place in a computing device where the operating system (OS), application programs and data in current use are kept so they can be quickly reached by the device's processor.
+RAM is much faster to read from and write to than other kinds of storage in a computer, such as a hard disk drive (HDD), solid-state drive (SSD) or optical drive.
+Data remains in RAM as long as the computer is running.
+When the computer is turned off, RAM loses its data.
+When the computer is turned on again, the OS and other files are once again loaded into RAM, usually from an HDD or SSD.

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

-RAM can be compared to a person's short-term memory and the hard disk to the long-term memory.
-The short-term memory focuses on work at hand, but can only keep so many facts in view at one time.
-If short-term memory fills up, your brain sometimes is able to refresh it from facts stored in long-term memory.
+You can compare RAM to a person's short-term memory and a hard disk to long-term memory.
+Short-term memory focuses on the work at hand, but can only keep so many facts in view at one time.
+If short-term memory fills up, your brain is sometimes able to refresh it from facts stored in long-term memory.
 A computer also works this way.
-If RAM fills up, the processor needs to continually go to the hard disk to overlay old data in RAM with new, slowing down the computer's operation.
-Unlike the hard disk which can become completely full of data so that it won't accept any more, RAM never runs out of memory.
-It keeps operating, but much more slowly than you may want it to.
+If RAM fills up, the processor needs to continually go to the hard disk to overlay old data in RAM with new, slowing the computer's operation.
+Unlike a hard disk, which can become completely full of data and unable to accept any more, RAM never runs out of memory, but the combination of RAM and storage memory can be completely used up.

-Most personal computers are designed to allow you to add additional RAM modules up to a certain limit.
-Having more RAM in your computer reduces the number of times that the computer processor has to read data in from your hard disk, an operation that takes much longer than reading data from RAM.
-(RAM access time is in nanoseconds; hard disk access time is in milliseconds.)
+Most PCs allow users to increase the number of RAM modules to a certain limit.
+Having more RAM in your computer reduces the number of times the processor has to read data from the hard disk, an operation that takes much longer than reading data from RAM.
+RAM access time is in nanoseconds, while storage memory access time is in milliseconds.